geoffreylink/Projects/05 Project Management/readme.md

 1) Set the agenda for the meeting
 2) Assign time limits to discussion topics
 3) Record all decisions, actions, and issues noted by the group
+4) Have the information available to answer the question "How did we get here?" and provide a timeline.

 ## Agile Product Roadmap
 ![](https://github.com/geoffreylink/Projects/blob/master/05%20Project%20Management/images/AgileProductRoadmap.png)